practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 <br/>

-So, it's advisable to learn a little bit of functional programming nowadays, even though _Functional Programming is (obviously) not taking over the world_ as demonstrated here: [A little exercise in Common Lisp](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Common%20Lisp/README.md#a-little-exercise-in-common-lisp)
+So, it's advisable to learn a little bit of functional programming nowadays.

 <br/>